-For many of us, having a secure job to go to each week is important and career is not much of an interest.
-It may not be an issue until we start to feel discontent at work.
-When this happens, we naturally start to look for another job.
+For many of us, having a secure job to go to each week is important and a career is not much of an interest.
+It may not be an issue until we start to feel discontent at work which naturally leads us to start to look for another job.

-There are many benefits to advancing our career.
+There are many benefits to advancing our careers.
 These include salary raises, increased work satisfaction, travel opportunities, building skills, and personal growth.
 All of these contribute to our quality of life in general.